eclipse-kura/kura/docs/administration/application-management.md

     Serial Number: 0b724d5fb2ba5053e07b603ea059e676
     ```

-    If the dp is not hosted by Eclipse, the download will likely fail.
-In this case, retrieve
-    the certificate with this command:
+    If the bundle is not an official one and it is not hosted by Eclipse, retrieve the certificate with this command:
     ```
     openssl s_client -showcerts -connect <download_link>:443
     ```

-    and import in the _SSLKeystore_.
+    and import it in the _SSLKeystore_.

 ## Package Signature